updated August 2, 2021

 Practice with purpose

-little cooperation from your group.
+cooperation from your group.
 Play, "no second serves" to pressure "first serve in".
 Play "receiver must lob" to work on overheads and topspin lobs.
-Play
+Play "receiver

-"receiver must hit cross court" to work on angles and server's partner poaching.
+must hit cross court" to work on angles and server's partner poaching.
 Play "server must serve and volley every serve".
-Clinics and ball machine are great for
+Clinics and ball machine are great for hitting 100 angled

 Play with purpose: agree on a rule to force uncomfortable, learning situations.